 That Ron Paul Google Trends Chart It Uses a Mis Spelling To Hide the Real Results

-Google Trends uses IP address information from our server logs to make a best guess about where queries originated.
-Language information is determined by the language version of …
+Google Trends uses IP address information from our server logs to make the best guess about where queries originated.
+Language information is determined by the language version…

 Let us discuss how to put g-trends to some good use many uses of google trends … Many uses of Google Trends Let us discuss how to put G-Trends to some good use